xbandrade/sokoban-solver-generator/README.md

 It does so by setting costs to the puzzle state and the player's movements, punishing the player with high costs for a bad move and rewarding the player with lower costs for a good move.
 The state costs are defined by heuristic functions, and this solver was implemented with two different heuristics: the `Manhattan Distance` function and `Dijkstra` distance function.

-All three implementations check for possible deadlocks before adding the new state to the queue.
+All three implementations check for possible deadlocks (states that are impossible to solve) before adding the new state to the queue.

 ### ❕ Interface Buttons and Options
 - `Restart` Reset the current level to its initial state